perfsonar/docs/config_mesh.rst

 * **perfsonarbuoy/bwctl** - Throughput tests such as those initated by BWCTL running iperf or iperf3.
 See :ref:`config_mesh-test_spec-throughput` for directives specific to this type of test.
 * **perfsonarbuoy/owamp** - OWAMP tests initiated by the powstream tool.
 See :ref:`config_mesh-test_spec-owamp` for directives specific to this type of test.
-* **pinger** - Ping tests initiated by bwping or OWAMP tests initiated by bwping running OWAMP.
+* **pinger** - Ping tests initiated by ping, bwping or OWAMP tests initiated by bwping running OWAMP.
 See :ref:`config_mesh-test_spec-ping` for directives specific to this type of test.
 * **traceroute** - Any type of test initiated by bwtraceroute.
 See :ref:`config_mesh-test_spec-traceroute` for directives specific to this type of test.

 .. _config_mesh-test_spec-throughput: